babacoders/openusm/docs/bios-token.md

 ## What does this script do?

 This script will create as many Docker containers based on number of systems.
 It means that for every iDRAC IP address, a Docker container will be spun up which does BIOS token change automatically.
 PLEASE NOTE THAT NO MANUAL REBOOT IS REQUIRED as LC automaticaly handle the job and rebooting the system.

+# Troubleshooting

+1. The bios-token.py runs well but the container gets exited suddenly

+As of now, the IP address has been hard coded into bios-token.py specific to syslog server.
+Hence, you might need to make changes manually.
+The fix will be provided ASAP.